trackmania-rl/tmrl/CONTRIBUTING.md

 See guideline (3).

 ### :five: No reformatting / linter / etc.:
-Do not submit any line change that doesn't do anything functionally useful, as typically generated automatically by linters.
+Do not submit any line change that doesn't do anything functionally useful, as typically generated automatically by formatting tools.
 PRs that include such changes will most likely be rejected or manually re-implemented.

 If you do think that the existing code would benefit from reformatting, please open a discussion about this and/or a PR that does **only this and nothing else**, according to guildeline (1).